hvmil/spaCy/README.md

 Spacy (version 3 or above) Pandas (for data manipulation) Scikit-learn (for machine learning algorithms) Installation: To install Spacy, run the following command in your terminal: pip install spacy

+FastText-a library for learning of word embeddings and text classification created by Facebook's AI Research lab.
+The model allows one to create an unsupervised learning or supervised learning algorithm for obtaining vector representations for words.

 ### To install Pandas and Scikit-learn:
  run the following command: pip install pandas scikit-learn